greatbignate/team-joint-chiefs/README.md

 ## 28 August 2018 (Thursday)
 - (NV) fixed table ID dynamic creation logic, linter errors.
 Cleaned some corpse code out of print.js.
+- (DC-Driver JE-Nav) Worked on print form in the a.m., aligning elements and setting standard widths and margins.
+- (JE) Updated about us page in css, adjusted formatting and layout, added team GH and LinkedIn profiles.

 ## 28 August 2018 (Friday)